-In 2022, KONE's Executive Board consisted of the President and CEO and 13 members.
-Henrik Ehrnrooth serves as President and CEO.
-The other members of the Executive Board were Joe Bao (as of October 8, 2022), Axel Berkling, Hugues Delval, Johannes Frände, Samer Halabi, Ilkka Hara, Thomas Hinnerskov (until April 30, 2022), William Johnson (until October 8, 2022), Mikko Korte, Maciej Kranz, Karla Lindahl (as of April 1, 2022), Tomio Pihkala, Ken Schmid, Susanne Skippari and Tricia Weener.
+At the end of 2023, KONE's Executive Board consisted of the President and CEO and ten members.
+Henrik Ehrnrooth served as President and CEO until December 31, 2023.
+The other members of the Executive Board are Joe Bao, Axel Berkling, Johannes Frände, Samer Halabi, Ilkka Hara, Mikko Korte, Karla Lindahl, Tomio Pihkala, Ken Schmid and Susanne Skippari.
+Hugues Delval served as an executive board member until October 12, 2023.
+Maciei Kranz and